strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 Postgres will be used as the database in this documentation so it's easiest to select that during setup of the Strapi app.
 However, [any](https://docs.strapi.io/dev-docs/installation/cli#preparing-the-installation) of the supported databases can be used apart from `SQLite`.
 :::

-### DigitalOcean Install Requirements
+### DigitalOcean installation requirements

-- If you don't have a DigitalOcean account you will need to create one, you can use [this referral link](https://try.digitalocean.com/strapi/).
+If you don't have a DigitalOcean account you will need to create one, you can use [this referral link](https://try.digitalocean.com/strapi/).

 ### Create a "Droplet"